Introduction

 3. Brain dump all tasks: Enter all your tasks, including due dates and expected durations.

-4. Auto-generate your schedule: Watch as FlowSavvy automatically creates a block schedule based on your input.
+4. Auto-generate your schedule: Watch as FlowSavvy automatically creates a schedule based on your input.

-5. Recalculate when needed: If you fall behind or plans change, simply click “recalculate” to reschedule incomplete tasks.
+5. Recalculate when needed: If you miss some tasks, fall behind, or if plans change, your schedule can now adapt for you.
+Simply click “recalculate” to reschedule incomplete tasks.

 Conclusion

 Block scheduling is a simple yet powerful tool for anyone looking to improve their time management.
-By using the examples provided and tools like FlowSavvy, you can create a schedule that helps you achieve your goals efficiently and without stress.
+By using the examples provided, you can create a schedule that helps you achieve your goals efficiently and without stress.
 Start optimizing your productivity today by creating your own block schedule!